 Once a year the University of Bristol looks at all the reviews that have happened in the year and analyses the data to give the whole NHS and its partners recommendations about how to improve services for people with a learning disability.

 NHS England and NHS Improvement also looks at all the good practice and system changes once a year and produces an Action from learning report.
-This link takes you to the latest Action from learning report.

 Each LeDeR review gives us information about the cause of death of a person with a learning disability.
 From all of the information we learn we look at what we can do nationally to impact on the health of people with a learning disability and to reduce health inequalities.